TritonDataCenter/rfd/rfd/0067/README.md

   if it boots as a CN.

 - A secondary headnode: Does it do the right thing with rabbitmq?
 Or does it assume that rabbit will be local or not at all?
+Perhaps usbkey/config is being used via /lib/sdc/config.sh ?

 - Nice to have: The "usbkey/config" file for the secondary headnode *should* require a lot less than that on the initial headnode.
 It would be nice to